lifecompanionaac/lifecompanion/docs/DEV.md

 1. Install **[Visual Studio](https://visualstudio.microsoft.com/fr/)**
 1. Open project in Visual Studio

+If you want to build a custom version : you can disable security certificate.
+If you want to build a production version : you may need to import again the security certificate (password is in LifeCompanion KeePass)

 ### How to build/run Win Input GAP

 1. Install **[AutoHotKey](https://www.autohotkey.com/)** (tested with 1.1.33.10)